PlanterApp/planter_blog/content/posts/greywater-in-the-garden/index.md

 Safe use also depends heavily on what goes into the water.
 Household products such as soaps, shampoos, and detergents vary widely, and some contain salts, fragrances, or other additives that can accumulate in soil over time.
 Whenever possible, choose biodegradable, plant-friendly cleaning products designed for greywater systems.

-For best results, greywater should ideally be used within 24 hours of collection to reduce bacterial growth, especially when sourced from kitchen or bathroom sinks.
+Additionally, greywater should be used within 24 hours of collection to reduce bacterial growth, especially when sourced from kitchen or bathroom sinks.

 If your home uses a water softener, it’s important to note that softened water contains higher levels of sodium, which can negatively affect soil structure over time.
 In these cases, alternating with rainwater or freshwater irrigation can help prevent buildup.

 Finally, greywater should be viewed as a **supplementary irrigation source rather than a complete replacement** unless it is properly filtered.
-Without filtration or treatment, residues can accumulate in soil over time, so periodic flushing with clean water helps maintain long-term soil health.
+Without filtration or treatment, residues can accumulate in soil over time.
+However, periodic flushing with clean water helps maintain long-term soil health.

 ### The Benefits of Using Greywater in the Garden